prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 ```

-Let's create a mini dataframe based on a simple Python matrix:
+Let's create a mini DataFrame based on a simple Python matrix:

 _Example:_
 ```python